 This film is 23 years in the making and we could not be more proud to have Kathy’s original dream become a reality.
 This would not be possible without the phenomenal group of producers, the incredible director Bronwen Hughes, the cast, crew and everyone who has been part of this journey.
 The journey continues…

-Journey is also traveling to Boston to participate in Harvard Law School’s Program on Negotiation Film Series on April 6th!
+Journey is traveling to Boston to participate in Harvard Law School’s Program on Negotiation Film Series on April 6th!
 This screening is FREE and open to the public.
 To learn more, please click here.

 Previous Festivals Include: